Unbiased Markov chain Monte Carlo with couplings: Unbiased estimation from coupled chains

-The function $s\mapsto \hat{F}^R(s)$ is not monotonically increasing because of negative weights among $(\omega_\ell)$.
-Therefore, for any $q\in(0,1)$ there might more than one index $\ell$ such that $\sum_{i=1}^{\ell-1} \omega_i \leq q$ and $\sum_{i=1}^{\ell} \omega_i > q$; the quantile estimate might be defined as $Z_\ell$ for any such $\ell$.
+The function $s\mapsto \hat{F}^R(s)$ is not monotonically increasing because of negative weights among $(\omega_\ell)$, which motivates the following comments regarding the estimation of quantiles of $\pi$.
+Assume from now on that the pairs $(\omega_\ell, Z_\ell)$ are ordered such that $Z_\ell \leq Z_{\ell+1}$.
+For any $q\in(0,1)$ there might more than one index $\ell$ such that $\sum_{i=1}^{\ell-1} \omega_i \leq q$ and $\sum_{i=1}^{\ell} \omega_i > q$; the quantile estimate might be defined as $Z_\ell$ for any such $\ell$.
 The convergence of $\hat{F}^R$ to $F$ indicates that all such estimates are expected to converge to the $q$-th quantile of $\pi$.
 Therefore the signed measure representation leads to a way of estimating quantiles of the target distribution in a consistent way as $R\to \infty$.
 The construction of confidence intervals for these quantiles, perhaps by bootstrapping the $R$ independent copies, stands as an interesting area for future research.
+Another route to estimate quantiles of $\pi$ would be to project marginals of $\hat{\pi}^R$ onto the space of probability measures, for instance using a generalization of the Wasserstein metric to signed measures \citep{mainini2012description}.
+One could also estimate $F$ using isotonic regression \citep{chatterjee2015risk}, considering $\hat{F}^R(s)$ for various values $s$ as noisy measurements of $F(s)$.